 Historically, society’s low expectations coupled with limited opportunities have prevented people with intellectual and developmental disabilities (IDD) from the benefits associated with a college education.
 While peers move to the next phase of their lives, students with IDD sit on the sidelines.
 Consequently, they transition from high school to adult day programs, very low paying jobs, or, in too many cases, simply end up sitting idly at home with limited social outlets.
 Many individuals live hopelessly below the poverty line, and have little prospect of rising above it.

 Providing access to college is a paradigm shift with life-changing results for individuals with IDD.
 Students choose their career paths, enabling them to earn a living wage.

 Investing in Futures

-As a result of IN!'s work, students with intellectual disabilities in Colorado have the option to attend college, an option that did not exist long ago.
+As a result of IN!'s work, students with intellectual disabilities in Colorado have the option to attend college, an option that did not exist a short time ago.
 We are invested in ensuring that college access continues to be possible for more and more students with IDD in our state.
 Our key areas of focus are:

 Education: We reach out to families and teachers to make sure prospective students know college is an option and have the resources needed to start preparing for college.

 Outreach: Now that college is an option, we are working to ensure it is equitable for every student with IDD with a college dream.
 This includes responding to unique needs in various communities across our state.

 Expansion: With the rising demand for inclusive higher education, IN! is actively working to have inclusive college opportunities for individuals with IDD available statewide and woven into the natural fabric of all higher education.

 Student Success: In order to improve inclusive services in our state and ensure student success, IN! supports the Colorado Inclusion Consortium via technical assistance, guidance on program design, and tracking student outcomes.